CMSgov/bluebutton-web-deployment/README.md

 variables are embedded inside the variable defined in this file.
 Environment specific variables are prefixed with "env_".
 - ./vars/env/{environment_name}/env.yml: A mix of Sensitive and Non-sensitive environment specific variables are stored in this file.
-With use of the Ansible "lookup" plugin, values are pulled from aws_ssm during CI/CD.
+With use of the Ansible "lookup" plugin, values are pulled from aws_secret during CI/CD.

 Variable files can't embed other variable files as includes.
 Therefore the playbook must load the variables files as includes.
 A typical include section